-- reviews and recommends policies relating to compensation and benefits of our directors, officers and employees; - reviews and approves, after consultation with the Board, corporate objectives relevant to compensation of our Chief Executive Officer; - reviews and approves, after consultation with the Board and the Chief Executive Officer, corporate objectives related to compensation of other senior officers; - evaluates, after consultation with the Board and Chief Executive Officer, the performance of our officers in light of established goals and objectives; - recommends compensation of our officers based on its evaluations; and - reviews, approves and administers the issuance of stock options and other awards under our equity incentive plans to our employees and after consultation with the Board to our officers and directors.
+- reviews and recommends or approves, as applicable, policies relating to the compensation and benefits of our directors, executive officers and employees; - reviews and approves, after consultation with the Board, corporate objectives relevant to the compensation of our Chief Executive Officer; - reviews and approves, after consultation with the Board and the Chief Executive Officer, corporate objectives related to the compensation of other executive officers; - reviews and approves, after consultation with the Board and the Chief Executive Officer, the performance of our executive officers in light of established goals and objectives; - reviews and approves, after consultation with the Board and/or the Chief Executive Officer, compensation of our officers after considering its evaluations and other relevant factors; and - reviews, approves and administers the issuance of stock options and other awards under our equity incentive plans to our employees and after consultation with the Board, to our executive officers and directors.

 The current members of our Compensation Committee are Dr. Azab, Mr. Machado and Dr. Patou.
 Dr. Azab serves as the Chair of our Compensation Committee.
-Pursuant to its charter, the Compensation Committee may form subcommittees and delegate to such subcommittees any power and authority the Compensation Committee deems appropriate, excluding any power or authority required by law, regulation or listing standard to be exercised by the Compensation Committee as a whole.
+Pursuant to its charter, the Compensation Committee may form and delegate to subcommittees and committees of officers or other appropriate employees any power and authority the Compensation Committee deems appropriate, excluding any power or authority required by law, regulation or listing standard to be exercised by the Compensation Committee as a whole.
 Each of the members of our Compensation Committee is an independent director under the applicable rules and regulations of the SEC and Nasdaq and applicable Canadian securities laws and a non-employee director within the meaning of Rule 16b-3 under the Exchange Act.
 See the biographies for each member of our Compensation Committee under the section of this Circular captioned "Item 2 - Election of Directors" for more information regarding their respective skills and senior management and board experience related to compensation policies and practices in our industry.